 So, we spec’d out and manufactured our own e-brake calipers.
-Our calipers feature a zinc coating and a plate steel lever that’s more durable than the OEM grade stamped steel.
+Our calipers feature a plate steel lever that’s more durable than the OEM grade stamped steel.
 We’ve also included the right brake pads.

 - Our bent plate steel lever is thicker than the stamped steel lever used on other Eldorado-style calipers.
 By using a thicker, stronger lever, our mechanism is more reliable and consistent.
 This way, you don’t have to worry about bending the mechanism that engages the brake the way that you would with a weaker lever.